Israeli Jews: Religion

 Jewishness is widely considered by Israeli Jews as a national, ethnic and religious identity (See Ethnoreligious group).

 Religious beliefs

+Commonly, the Israeli Jews are identified as haredim (ultra-Orthodox), datim (Orthodox), masortim (traditionalists), and hiloni (secular).

-In 2011, roughly 9% of Israeli Jews defined as haredim (ultra-orthodox religious); an additional 10% are "religious"; 15% consider themselves "religious traditionalists", not strictly adhering to religion; further 23% are self-defined "'not very religious' traditionalists" and 43% are "secular" ("hiloni").
-However, 78% of all Israelis (virtually all Israeli Jews) participate in a Passover seder, and 63% fast on Yom Kippur.
+In 2011, roughly 9% of Israeli Jews defined as Haredim (ultra-orthodox religious); an additional 10% are "religious"; 15% consider themselves "religious traditionalists", not strictly adhering to religion; further 23% are self-defined "'not very religious' traditionalists" and 43% are "secular" ("hiloni").